espressif/esp-faq/docs/en/software-framework/wifi.rst

   Both ESP32 and ESP8266 support Chinese SSID, but you need to use corresponding libraries and implement some settings.
 It should be noted you need to make special configurations when using Chinese SSID as Chinese characters occupy different numbers of bytes.

   For ESP32, you can use the Wi-Fi related API provided by ESP-IDF.
-When connecting AP, you can use the fuction `esp_wifi_set_config() <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_wifi.html#_CPPv419esp_wifi_set_config16wifi_interface_tP13wifi_config_t>`_ to set Wi-Fi.
+When connecting AP, you can use the function `esp_wifi_set_config() <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_wifi.html#_CPPv419esp_wifi_set_config16wifi_interface_tP13wifi_config_t>`_ to set Wi-Fi.
 The SSID parameter can be set to Chinese characters.
 For example,

   .. code-block:: c